-Sleep apnea is a disorder with pauses in breathing while you are asleep.
+Sleep apnea is a disorder with pauses in breathing.
+It happens during sleep.
 These pauses can last for 10 to 30 seconds at a time.
-During one night, breathing may stop up to 400 times.
+It interrupts sleep.

-- Mixed—Both soft tissue and nerve signals are causing problems.
+- Mixed—Both soft tissue and brain signals cause problems

 |Obstructive Sleep Apnea|

 Sleep apnea is more common in men and adults over 40 years.
-Other things that may increase the chances of sleep apnea are:
+Other things that may raise the risk are:

 - Family history of apnea

 - Using certain medicines for pain or sleep